nik1oo/gbana/DOC.typ

 *Related procedures:*
 / `test_main_clock`: Test procedure.

-GBANA is phase-accurate.
-Every phase of every cycle is simulated, and the logic is verified phase-to-phase.
+The core will initially be written as phase-accurate (every phase of every clock cycle is simulated), whose logic will be correct at phase bounds.
+Then a more high-level core will be implemented, which will be sequence-accurate, whose logic will be correct at sequence bounds, and this core will be verified against the lower-level core.

 #align(center,wavy.render(width: 50%, "{
   signal: